DeepRegNet/DeepReg/examples/README.md

 # DeepReg Examples

-This folder contains multiple self-contained example scripts for certain DeepReg functionalities.
-The purpose is mainly to showcase some functionalities like using custom backbones or loss functions.
+This folder contains multiple self-contained example scripts for customizing DeepReg functionalities.
+The purpose is mainly to showcase some functionalities such as using custom backbones or loss functions.